Crambeary/wellness_reflection/README.md

 - [x] Changing dates on a cleared form should not show modal unsaved changes warning
 - [x] Fix hydration error with incorrect date when loading a state with a date that is not today
 - [ ] Create a coach view
-    - [ ] Add a user db table for roles
+    - [x] Add a user db table for roles
-    - [ ] Add a user/coach table for connections
+    - [x] Add a user/coach table for connections
-    - [ ] Add a button at the navbar to view clients only when a coach is logged in
+    - [x] Add a button at the navbar to view clients only when a coach is logged in
+        - [x] Detect what the role is of the user
+        - [x] Show the button only if the user is a coach
+        - [x] Button redirects to the client list page
-    - [ ] Create a page that shows clients assigned to the coach
+    - [x] Create a page that shows clients assigned to the coach
-        - [ ] List all clients assigned to the coach
+        - [x] List all clients assigned to the coach
-        - [ ] Clicking on a client shows their wellness data
+        - [x] Clicking on a client shows their wellness data
-    - [ ] Create a view for a client's wellness data that is read-only (disabled form fields)
+    - [x] Create a view for a client's wellness data that is read-only (disabled form fields)
+    - [x] Show login CTA on mobile nav when logged out
+    - [ ] Hide the form with skelton or more obvious loading state of the page when waiting on database data

 ----
 ### Nice to have
 - [x] Clear time entries on iOS
+- [ ] Add a dark mode
+    - [ ] Add a theme switcher button
+    - [ ] Support BS and TW dark elements at the same time
 - [ ] Learn what Tailwind CSS is and how it replaces bootstrap
-    - [ ] Learn Tailwind CSS fundamentals
+    - [x] Learn Tailwind CSS fundamentals
     - [ ] Learn Tailwind CSS functions
     - [ ] Learn Tailwind CSS animations
     - [ ] Learn Tailwind CSS components
-    - [ ] Learn Tailwind CSS utilities
+    - [x] Learn Tailwind CSS utilities
     - [ ] Learn Tailwind CSS plugins
-    - [ ] Learn Tailwind CSS configuration
+    - [x] Learn Tailwind CSS configuration
     - [ ] Learn Tailwind CSS best practices
-    - [ ] Outline a plan to replace bootstrap with tailwind - start date after a11y best practices are done
+    - [x] Outline a plan to replace bootstrap with tailwind - start date after a11y best practices are done
 - [ ] Add a test suite
     - [ ] Learn how to write tests for React
     - [ ] Learn how to write tests for Next.js